Esoterical/voron_canbus/toolhead_flashing/README.md

 # Installing Katapult

-(The following is a lot of copy-paste from MastahFR's excellent "Octopus and SB2040" install guide https://github.com/akhamar/voron_canbus_octopus_sb2040.
-Give all kudus to them)

 First you need to clone the Katapult repo onto your pi.
 Run the following commands to clone the repo:

 ```